-Minor stains and lightly soiled areas are easily cleaned: mix a small amount of washing up liquid or soap (we recommend using a detergent denoted as ‘mild’ or ‘kind to hands’ as this will be more PH neutral) with lukewarm water.
-Using a damp cloth, clean your painted furniture, ensuring you take extra care with the particularly dirty areas.
-Once it has been cleaned, rinse the item with fresh, clean water to remove any chemicals that may be left.
+Minor stains and lightly soiled areas are easily cleaned: mix a small amount of washing up liquid or soap (we recommend using a detergent denoted as ‘mild’ or ‘kind to hands’ as this will be more PH neutral) with warm water.
+Using a damp cloth, wipe your painted furniture, ensuring you take extra care with the particularly dirty areas.
+Once it has been cleaned, rinse the item with fresh, clean water to remove any chemicals or soap residue that may be left.
 Immediately dry with a lint-free cloth to prevent liquid resting on the surface and causing staining or other damage.

 Small areas of your painted furniture may dull in colour due to various factors such as age, general use and repetitive cleaning.
 If this is the case, adding a light layer of paint to retouch the colour will reinvigorate them and look good as new.